maratbn/microwizard/README.md

 If you're comfortable working inside a VM we also provide a Vagrant template that can setup a working environment.

- # Installation #
+# Quick Start #

 1. Clone the Playground project on GitHub
-2. Run the installation tool
+2. Run install.sh
-3. Start Hacking!
+   - This will prepopulate the system with some test data
+3. Go to http://localhost:3000/ to see the Lobster webapp running.

+Now the fun part:

+4. Run the chaosmonkey.py script.
+Hit reload.
+Notice how everything is running!
+5. Disable auto-restart for the popularity service.
+Kill the popularity service.
+Notice how the webiste still runs, but popularity disappears.

-# What the Playground Provides #
+# MicroWizard Architecture #

+How does this all work?

-1. A running instance of Lobsters inside a Docker container
+* The monolithic Lobsters Ruby on Rails application, running in a Docker container
-2. A running instance of MariaDB inside another Docker container.
-3. A running instance of the Datawire directory inside a Docker container.
+* MariaDB
+* The popularity microservice, written as a Python application
+* A simple service discovery service

 # Building a new Microservice #